3V3RYONE/gsoc/_posts/2022-06-24-second-week.md

 ## PR Work style

 We decided to work on my fork of rapid7/metasploit-framework.
 A branch `GSoC-add-Http-Trace` was created on my repository: 3V3RYONE/metasploit-framework, which aims to hold all the changes done for my project.
 We decided to create feature branches on my repo to implement specific functionalities such as `create-wrapper-class`, `add-Http-Trace` etc. The idea is to create a pull request from these unique feature branches on my repo to the central `GSoC-add-Http-Trace` branch on my repo.
 So, after all the features related to my GSoC project are merged, we make the final pull request from `GSoC-add-Http-Trace` branch on my repo to `master` branch on rapid7/metasploit-framework.
-This will allow us to track our work better since we can easily review changes done in the single feature branch PRs, and creating a single final pull request at the end to the mainstream repo will be convinient for maintainers to overview the whole GSoC work in a single PR rather than targeting all PRs to merge from unique branch on my repo to master branch on rapid7 repo.
+This will allow us to track our work better since we can easily review changes done in the single feature branch PRs, and creating a single final pull request at the end to the mainstream repo will be convinient for maintainers to overview the whole GSoC work in a single PR, rather than targeting all PRs to rapid7 repo.

 ## Task 1: Creating the wrapper class